Catherine Sutton: aka Nahneebahweequay was a hero, fighting for her Indigenous rights and those of her family.

 In 1842, as more settlers began to move into the Owen Sound area, Chief Senegal decided to move his tribe further north to avoid the encroachments of white civilization.

-Paradoxically, while the Chief wanted to move his tribe away from the incursions of white society, he bowed to his daughter's desire to further her education and he left her with her uncle, the Chief of the tribe located on the other side of the bay near Leith.
+Paradoxically, while the Chief wanted to move his tribe away from the incursions of white society, he bowed to his daughter's desire to further her education.
+He left her with her uncle, the Chief of the tribe located on the other side of the bay near Leith.

 Catherine's quest to further her education led her to travel to England under the guardianship of another uncle, the Reverend Peter Jones.